Malyala-Srikanth/Malyala-Srikanth.github.io/experience.md

 				<ul>
 					<li>Created the initial version of a best-match algorithm, capable of scoring and ranking a set of resumes against a job description (JD) to determine the most suitable candidates.</li>
 					<li>Performed data extraction from multiple internal databases and the internet through web scraping, followed by thorough cleaning and normalization.</li>
-					<li>Collaborated with the Product Manager to design and implement a scoring logic and obtaining an initial MAP of 60 percent</li>
 					<li>Conducted extensive research and successfully utilized OpenSearch to search and score resumes based on relevant entities and skills, obtained through advanced resume and job description parsing techniques.</li>
 					<li>Designed and implemented a scalable API using Flask and Celery, and deployed it on a robust infrastructure leveraging Docker, Amazon Web Services (AWS) EC2 Container Service (ECS), and AWS Fargate for optimal performance and reliability.</li>
 				</ul>